 When you're building out or updating your company's annual budget, getting feedback from cross-functional stakeholders is a crucial part of the process.
 Regardless of whether your finance team uses a top-down or bottom-up approach, non-finance contributors will always have to make their own budget inputs.

 Vena 365 Connect makes budget inputs a lot easier thanks to a refreshed user interface for contributors from across your business.
-We’ve improved Vena’s usability so you can collaborate with every department and deliver more reliable budgets— but without all the manual effort.
+We've improved Vena's usability so you can collaborate with every department and deliver more reliable budgets--all without the manual effort.

-In this article, we’ll walk you through the new contributor experience in Vena 365 Connect.
-But first, let’s make it clear what Vena 365 Connect actually is, with some context regarding why we even launched these updates in the first place.
+In this article, we'll walk you through the new contributor and manager experiences in Vena 365 Connect.
+But first, let's make it clear what Vena 365 Connect actually is, with some context regarding why we even launched these updates in the first place.